 For soon-to-be or recent dental school grads with aspirations beyond the typical scope of most dental specialties, oral and maxillofacial surgery jobs (OMFS) might be an enticing prospect.
 Many people associate OMFS with routine surgical interventions like wisdom tooth extractions that can’t be handled in a general dental environment.
-While extractions can certainly be a frequent part of your schedule, oral and maxillofacial surgery goes far beyond the average dental job.
-Here are a few things you should know about a career in oral and maxillofacial surgery.
+While extractions can undoubtedly be a frequent part of your schedule, oral and maxillofacial surgery goes far beyond the average dental job.
+Here are 4 things to know before pursuing an OMFS career.

 1. Oral and Maxillofacial Surgery Jobs Need True Specialists

 There are aspects of many dental specialties that can be performed by general dentists without the need for extra years of schooling.
 Anyone with a dental degree and a license can work on kids, even if they’re not a pediatric dentist.
 General dentists can take classes to stretch their scope of practice to include implant placement, simple endodontics, and even some orthodontia.
 Unlike other specialties, oral and maxillofacial surgery is somewhat immune to the slow blurring of lines between practice types.

 Because maxillofacial surgeons perform procedures that most practices aren’t equipped for, OMFS has good job stability.
 It’s a narrower field than general dentistry, so you may be limited to maxillofacial job selection regarding where you want to practice.
 However, while you may have a few locations and practice types to choose from, you’ll be in demand and should be able to find a job or build your own practice.